10 Unique Things to Do in Hoi An on Your Next Trip!

 Day trips from Hoi An:

-We got there around 9:30am before most tour buses arrived and hiked all around the main mountain, which is called Thuy Son.
-I hadn’t done much research into Thuy Son, but it’s filled with stunning caves, lovely pagodas, and ornate temples, and if you hike to the very top, you get killer 360-degree views of Danang and its endless beach.
+The Marble Mountains is definitely touristy but I’ve been there multiple times and it never disappoints.
+The main mountain is called Thuy Son.
+It’s filled with stunning caves, lovely pagodas, and ornate temples, and if you hike to the very top, you get killer 360-degree views of Danang and its endless beach.

-It’s well worth spending a few hours at Thuy Son.
-Timing is everything so try to go into the more popular caves (like An Phu Cave) when large tour groups are just leaving.
-It makes all the difference and you can totally wait them out!
-It’s better to have the place all to yourself versus sharing the space with hundreds of sightseers.
-Trust me.
+It’s well worth spending a few hours at the Marble Mountains.
+Timing is everything so try to go into the more popular caves (like An Phu Cave) when the large tour groups are just leaving.
+Also note that walking around the Marble Mountains can get hot, especially around midday, so it’s best to visit in the early morning if you’re heat-averse!

 As someone who’s seen a lot of ancient ruins in the region, including Angkor Wat, they weren’t the most magnificent or well-preserved temple complexes I’ve seen.